 The Craft Group has been quiet for a while, but many members have been busy with their own craft projects during lockdown.
 Indeed, some have taken up new crafts to pass the time.

 A meeting has been held for us to start activating the renamed Crafty Chat group over Zoom working out a programme for the coming months.
 All welcome.

-ALL CRAFT GROUP MEETINGS CANCELLED UNTIL FURTHER NOTICE.
+ALL CRAFT GROUP FACE TO FACE MEETINGS CANCELLED UNTIL FURTHER NOTICE.

 Members can learn a new craft or bring along some work of their own and join in the chatter.
 The bar is open and tea or coffee are available but please bring your own mug.

-The Craft & Cake Group is available to Saddleworth WI members only.
+The Crafty Chat Group is available to Saddleworth WI members only.

 For further information contact Karen at firstname.lastname@example.org

 PAPER FLOWER WREATH

 Coloured Paper (foldable) cut into circles of about 9 cm diameter, 6 circles per flower